Ah, one can dream.

 P.S.
 I'd like to give a shout-out to my husband, who has endured, without complaint, multiple chaotic dinners and bedtimes as a "single dad" while I swim in endless circles for an hour.
 You rock.

-Pre-kid athletic luxuries, like multi-hour rides with friends,
+Pre-kid athletic luxuries, like multi-hour rides with friends, have become a thing of the past. |

 No comments: